Mental Health

 Crisis Resources

-During the month of September and throughout the year, the Capital Area Intermediate Unit cares about suicide prevention and those who have been personally impacted by suicide.
+Throughout the year, the Capital Area Intermediate Unit cares about suicide prevention and those who have been personally impacted by suicide.
 We encourage you to help raise awareness about suicide prevention, looking out for our loved ones and those in our CAIU community and beyond while encouraging messages of hope.

 You can help by learning the warning signs and factors and further assist by sharing resources which are located under Crisis Resources on this page.